Accounts Receivable

 We first review your current invoicing setup and customer records so we understand exactly how your billing works today.
 Next, invoices are created and sent based on the agreed schedule.
 Then, open balances are tracked and follow-up happens based on your communication preferences.
 Finally, payments are recorded accurately so receivables stay current and cash flow stays clear.

 Accounts receivable is not only about sending invoices.
-The real work is maintaining visibility into outstanding balances and acting before invoices become overdue.
-When billing, tracking, and follow-up happen within a defined structure, outstanding balances stay visible and payments move through the cycle more predictably.
+The real work is maintaining visibility into outstanding balances and acting when invoices become overdue.
+When billing, tracking, and follow-up happen within a defined structure, the business can see what is still owed and payments move through the cycle more predictably.

 Invoices Go Out on Time